-Bellevue Utilities is almost finished replacing the aging, 1-million-gallon, steel Pikes Peak reservoir with a 1.25-million-gallon, concrete reservoir within Bridle Trails State Park.
-The new reservoir will address seismic and storage deficiencies to better serve the Bridle Trails, Pikes Peak and Cherry Crest neighborhoods.
+In June 2023, Bellevue Utilities completed the new Pikes Peak reservoir, replacing an aging, 1-million-gallon, steel facility in Bridle Trails State Park with a 1.25-million-gallon, concrete reservoir in the same location.
+The new reservoir is better able to withstand earthquakes and has the capacity to serve the Bridle Trails, Pikes Peak and Cherry Crest neighborhoods.

-Construction began in June 2021 and will be completed in June 2023.
+Construction began in June 2021 and was completed in June 2023, and included the following work:

 - Removal of the old reservoir and pump station.